sanmai/pipeline/README.md

 });
 ```

-Simple pipeline has a default callback with the same effect as in `array_filter`: it'll remove all falsy values.
+Standard pipeline has a default callback with the same effect as in `array_filter`: it'll remove all falsy values.

 ## `reduce()`